 The coronavirus outbreak has caused significant economic damage to the UK and economies around the world.
-After the Bank of England took emergency action in March 2020 to cut Bank Rate to 0.10%, it left Bank Rate unchanged at its subsequent meetings until raising it to 0.25% at its meeting on 16th December 2021.
-As shown in the forecast table in 3 above, the forecast shows increases in the Bank Rate over the three-year period to 2024-25.
-Investment returns are expected to improve in 2022-23, however while markets are pricing in a series of Bank Rate increases, actual economic circumstances may see the Bank of England fall short of these elevated expectations.
+As shown in the forecast table in 3 above there are likely to be Bank Rate increases over the three-year period to 2024-25.
+Investment returns have started improving in the second half of 21/22 and are expected to improve further during 22/23 as the MPC progressively increases Bank Rate.
 We continue to have robust procedures and controls in place to manage and monitor our investment strategy.